dennisjackson/heliotorrent/docs/providers.md

 Providers interested in using their own software stack should see [Spec](spec.md) and [Design](design.md).

 ## Overview

 HelioTorrent is made up of a Python component by the same name which produces torrents, effectively working as a static site generator and a Rust component called Heliostat which seeds those torrents over HTTP(S).
-Both are integrated together and share a config file and orchestration script.
+The two components are closely integrated, sharing a config file and orchestration script.
 This document walks through setting them up.

 ## Setting up HelioTorrent